nachmay/riscv-grid/README.md

 ```

-if there was no error so far the model is successfully built
+if there was no error so far, the model is successfully built

-to run hello run the following commands:
+to run hello, run the following commands:

 ```
 > cd ../regression_tests/hello
 > make clean all run-xcelium
 ```

-to run with gui run:
+to run with gui, run:

 ```
 > make clean all run-xcelium gui=1